Karenponomarev42450/notes/README.md

 1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
 By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project and not get sidetracked by less significant details.
 Use task management tools, such as Trello or Asana, to help keep track of your priorities.
  2. Plan ahead: Planning ahead is crucial for success in programming.
 When starting a new project or undertaking a large task, take the time to break it down into smaller, manageable steps.
 Creating a detailed plan will ensure you have a clear understanding of what needs to happen and when, allowing you and your team to stay on track and avoid potential bottlenecks.
 3. Stay organized: Keeping your code, project files, notes, etc. organized is vital for maintaining a high level of efficiency.
 Using version control systems, like Git, can help ensure your work is always backed up and easily accessible.
 Additionally, organizing your files and code using well-structured directories and naming conventions can make it easier to find and maintain your projects.

+# 2024-02-01
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity, readability, and modularity often lead to more efficient systems in the long run."

+In fewer words:
+"Optimize smartly, not prematurely.
+Code for clarity and maintainability first."